Antoine0Girardin/Inflation-OPI-4-triangle/README.md

 The other directories contain the value of all correlators, previously computed.

 The directory "saved_results" contains all the results for n_min = 3 and all possible n_max, as well as all the results for n_min=n_max, for both maximizing and minimizing E2.
 Each line is a different solution found by Gurobi, each column is the value of the probability in the order given in the folder "name_probabilities".
+Note that all probabilities are given in the results, so the three first column are the value of the three probabilities in the triangle, then the seven next probabilities are in the square and so on.
+In total, the number of different probabilites for each level of the inflation is 3, 7, 11, 33, 73, 237, 703.